R-LadiesMelbourne/2018-12-06-Semiparametric-and-non-parametric-models-in-R/README.md

 Semiparametric and non parametric models in R
 ================
-Soroor Hediyeh Zadeh, University of Melbourne
+Soroor Hediyeh Zadeh, WEHI, December 2018
-28th August 2018

-Repository contaning thr materials for the lunch seminar.
+Repository contaning the materials for the lunch seminar.